sig-gis/SEPAL-CEO/docs/module-2.rst

   c.
 Find some roads, and place points and classify as Non-forest.
 These may look like areas of bare soil.
 Both bare soil and roads are classified as Non-forest, so place some points on both.

 .. image:: images/data_points_residential.JPG
-   :alt: Collecting residential and other human settlement area datapoints.
+   :alt: Collecting residential and other human settlement area data points.
    :width: 450px
    :align: center

+|

 11. Next, place several points in grassland/pasture, shrub, and agricultural areas around the study area.